IRS Form 2848 Instructions

 Representation only applies for the periods listed on Line 3, and only the tax forms directly related to the listed taxpayer.

-Although a taxpayer may list future tax years or periods, the IRS will not record future tax years or periods that exceed 3 years from December 31 of the year that the IRS receives the power of attorney form.
+Although a taxpayer may list future tax years or periods, the IRS will not record future tax years or periods that exceed 3 years from December 31 of the tax year that the IRS receives the power of attorney form.
+In other words, you cannot create a permanent authorization for your representative with this filing.

 Line 4: Specific use not recorded on the Centralized Authorization File (CAF)

-If applicable, check the box.
-Checking this box will not revoke the original power of attorney, if one is already recorded on the CAF.
+Check the box on Line 4 if the power of attorney is for a specific issue or specific tax matters that the IRS will not record on the CAF.
+Checking this box will not revoke the original power of attorney, if one is already recorded on the CAF system.

 Line 5a: Additional acts authorized